walle89/SwedbankJson/docs/authentication.md

 Currenty there is only an alfa implementation of this authentication method.
 If you are intrested to try it out, [send me an email](http://wallmander.net/contact/) (NOTE: *Not* for support, [create an issue for that](https://github.com/walle89/SwedbankJson/issues)).

 ## Personal code - Discontinued
-Swedbank shuted down personal code authentication method in February 2016.
+Swedbank discontinued personal code authentication method in February 2016.
 This authentication type allowed to sign in with personal identity number or corporate identity number as username and a password to show bank statements.